littlejo/killerkoda-labs/aya-first-maps/step3/text.md

 Now you have to improve the code to fix the problem of filename cut.
-Indeed, filename only have 15 characters.
+Indeed, filename only have 15 characters maximum.

 You have to modify, this line:
 ```rust